ArturoDent/symbol-jump-and-select/README.md

 ### Symbols Tree: a TreeView

 The following commands are triggered by clicking on the icons at the top of the TreeView.
-In addition, they can be triggered from a keybinding (if the `when` clauses apply).
+In addition, they can be triggered from a keybinding (if the `when` clauses apply, see the default keybindings below).

 * **symbolsTree.lock** : <img src="./icons/lock.jpg" width="16" height="16" alt="lock icon"/>
  In the Command Palette: ``` Symbols Tree: Lock ```